-Proposal 1: Elect Directors The two nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
+Proposal 1: Elect Directors The three nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
 You may vote either FOR all the nominees, WITHHOLD your vote from all the nominees or WITHHOLD your vote from any one or more of the nominees.
 Votes that are withheld will not be included in the vote tally for the election of the directors.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for the election of the directors.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes, as well as abstentions, will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.
-Proposal 2: Approval of the 2019 Employee, Director and Consultant Equity Incentive Plan The affirmative vote of a majority of the votes cast, either affirmatively or negatively, at a meeting at which a quorum is present, is required to approve the 2019 Employee, Director and Consultant Equity Incentive Plan.
+Proposal 2: Approve the 2020 Employee, Director and Consultant Equity Incentive Plan The affirmative vote of a majority of the votes cast, at a meeting at which a quorum is present, is required to approve the 2020 Employee, Director and Consultant Equity Incentive Plan.
+You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on this proposal.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 As a result, any shares not voted by a customer on this proposal, will be treated as a broker non-vote.
 Such broker non-votes, as well as abstentions, will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.
-Proposal 3: Ratify Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast, either affirmatively or negatively, at a meeting at which a quorum is present, is required to ratify the appointment of our independent registered public accounting firm.
+Proposal 3: Ratify Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast, at a meeting at which a quorum is present, is required to ratify the appointment of our independent registered public accounting firm.
+You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on this proposal.
 Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 If a broker does not exercise this authority, such broker non-votes, as well as abstentions, will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, if our stockholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2019, the Audit Committee of our Board of Directors will reconsider its appointment.
+However, if our stockholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2020, the Audit Committee of our Board of Directors will reconsider its appointment.